-Comprising almost every vegetable you would think to put in a sandwich.
+Yep, this one is comprised of almost every vegetable you would think to put on a sandwich.
 Think lettuce, carrots, cucumbers, cabbage, avocado, sprouts, tomatoes, and onions.
 Dream team.

 Does it get any better than this topping combo?
 Fresh mozzarella, avocado, and a special sauce (plus some other yummy veggies).
 If you’re new to veggie sandwiches, this is the one to try first.

 Isn’t pickling your vegetables fun?
 Or at the very least, isn’t eating them fun?
 If you agree, you’ll love this recipe.

 Any sandwich that involves melted cheese is a must-try—this one included.
 The roasted veggies and spices add flavor to what is basically the sandwich version of a vegetarian quesadilla.